Relayium

 Realtime, or a link for later

-If the other person isn't around right now, create a stored link instead.
-Your browser encrypts the folder's files before upload with a random AES-256-GCM key that only ever lives in the link itself, so the server holds ciphertext it can't read.
-Creating a link needs the sender to sign in; set it to expire in 1 hour, 1 day, 3 days, or 7 days, or make it burn after the first download.
+If the other person isn't around right now, create a stored link instead — but archive the folder yourself first.
+A stored upload receives a flat list of files: the relative paths are dropped, so a tree uploaded directly arrives as loose files, and two same-named files from different subfolders collide.
+Make an ordinary .zip and upload that single file, and the structure travels inside the archive.
+Your browser encrypts whatever you upload with a random AES-256-GCM key that only ever lives in the link itself, so the server holds ciphertext it can't read.
+Creating a link needs the sender to sign in; set it to expire in 1 hour, 1 day, 3 days, 7 days, or up to 14 days depending on your plan, or make it burn after the first download.

 Frequently asked questions